Rohan216437/calculator/README.md

-Task : Update the readmd file
+Task : Change name of Repository and add more task